 Barry Johns.
 Barry is a practising architect, and former Chancellor of the RAIC College of Fellows (2011-2017).
 Since 1981, his firm Barry Johns Architecture has sustained a reputation as an innovative design practice – with 100 design awards from around the world, including an Olympic Gold Medal for the Arts and the Governor General's Medal for Architecture.
 Deeply influenced by his six-year tenure with Arthur Erickson Architects in the 1970s, Barry is passionate about the role of architecture as a means to leading positive change in our communities.
 He believes in the need to ‘tread lightly upon the earth’, and in an architecture that champions inclusive humanism.
 Barry has received multiple honours including Honorary Fellowship with the AIA, and the Order of Athabasca University.
 He is the first international recipient (2018) of the Leslie M. Boney Medal from the AIA.

 Phyllis Lambert.
 Phyllis is Founding Director Emeritus, Canadian Centre for Architecture in Montreal.
 Her contributions to architecture and urbanism are incalculable, from her work on major buildings worldwide to her catalytic effect in Montreal.
 In the 1950s, as Director of Planning for Mies van der Rohe’s Seagram Building, she was instrumental in adding a landmark to New York’s skyline.
 Twenty-five years later in founding the CCA she deepened and expanded the culture of architecture locally and internationally.
 In 1996, she formed the Fonds d’Investissement de Montréal, which invests in revitalization of low- and medium-income housing.
-Lambert is a Companion of the Order of Canada and Commander of France’s Ordre des Arts et des Lettres.
+Phyllis is a Companion of the Order of Canada and Commander of France’s Ordre des Arts et des Lettres.
 At the 2014 Venice Architecture Biennale, she was honored with the Golden Lion for Lifetime Achievement.

 Donald Luxton.
 Born and raised in Vancouver, Don has a passionate interest in local history and heritage.
 Involved in the field of heritage and cultural resource management since 1983, he is a well-known consultant, advocate, educator and award-winning author, and has worked on numerous projects throughout western Canada, including municipal planning projects, heritage registers, the restoration of residential, commercial, and institutional buildings, and the development of museums and cultural facilities.
 He is active in the field of public education through the teaching of heritage and cultural resource management courses, and his interest in conservation has led to his continuing involvement with a number of heritage societies.
 In 2007, he was elected to the College of Fellows of the Royal Architectural Institute of Canada.